Starcounter/Docs/CONTRIBUTING.md

 git merge --no-ff --no-commit fix-typo
 ```

+When asked for the commit message for the merge, please reference the issues that are relevant to the merge.
+For example, "merging fixed typo, as requested in #15".

 When the changes have been merged into the oldest applicable branch, the changes should be merged in a cascading fashion to all the newer branches.
 With the current branches, it looks like this:

 ```